Preparing the Toddler for Surgery

 Interactive play with dolls and stuffed animals can help your child be more secure in the hospital environment.
 The child life department in your hospital can provide this service directly or provide guidance to parents preparing their children at home.

 Give very simple explanations, and be careful of the words you use.
-For example, say, "The doctor is going to fix your arm."
-Do not say, "The doctor is going to make a cut on your arm."
+For example, say, "The healthcare provider is going to fix your arm."
+Do not say, "The healthcare provider is going to make a cut on your arm."